enkidevs/curriculum/blockchain/fundamentals/the-blockchain/blocks.md

 ---
 ## Content

-Different blockchains and blocks are similar in structure, no matter the implementation.
-However, the content of a block is not necessarily the same and depends on the goal of the blockchain.

-For example, a block in a blockchain that tracks digital currency transactions will register the flow of coins between accounts.
-A blockchain that allows decentralized distribution of code will most likely store the code.
-Almost anything that can be stored on the computer can also be stored on the blockchain, in one way or another.
+**Blocks** are the structural component of the blockchain.
+They exist, no matter the problem the blockchain solves.
+The piece of information that goes in a block is usually called *transaction*.

+In a payment system, a transaction will contain a sender, a recipient and a transaction value.
+In a domain name registration service, a buyer, the domain bought and the value of the domain will most likely be recorded.
+The data in a block that stores decentralized applications will most likely be the code.
+In other words, any application will have its own transaction type.

-We've got the blocks, now we need the link between them.
-For any chain to exist, every new node *has* to **reference** the previous block in the blockchain and every block in any blockchain contains such a  reference.
+We've got data that goes in the block, now we need the link between them.
+We also need a way to ensure that once a block is in a blockchain it cannot be modified - such that a reference to the position of the block in the blockchain would not suffice.
+This is where **cryptographic hash functions** come into play.

-For what it's worth, this concept is what empowered and helped the most in the creation of blockchain.
-With that reference in place, you know for sure that if a malicious node would want to attack the network and rewrite the history, it would have to recompute every block since then.

 ### Hash functions

 Informally, a **hash function H** is a function that compresses an input of any size to a string of fixed length.
 The length of the output depends on the function specifications, but the most common you will see are either `256`, `384`, or `512` bits long.

 They are one-way functions: the compression algorithm is fairly simple and always yields the same result, but the chance of finding the input based on the hash string is close to nil.
 The current standard is `FIPS-202` (a.k.a.
 Secure Hash Algorithm 3 or simply SHA-3).

 Consider the following examples:
 ```
 string: Enki is great!
 SHA3-256: 8b9580615ff7c00180ceae471033b8ced0